wtcoin/docs-1/source/includes/_blockchain.md

 As above, the returned object contains information about the block, including its hash, the total amount of satoshis transacted within it, the number of transactions in it, and much more.
 For more detail on the data returned, check the [Block](#block) object.

 <aside class="warning">
-With recent blocks, Block Height is not always a unique identifier to a particular block (due to the possibility of soft forks and the nature of the consensus model with blockchains).
+With recent blocks, $BLOCK_HEIGHT is not always a unique identifier to a particular block (due to the possibility of soft forks and the nature of the consensus model with blockchains).
 If you're querying blocks with <b>depth above 10</b> the height should be a safe identifier.
 </aside>